MSCHINDI-GIT/Taktische-Zeichen-VISIO/README.md

 Shapes u.
 Bibliotheken für Microsoft VISIO zu generieren...

-Ich verwende dazu ein selbstgeschriebenes ---- LibreAutomate ---- (https://github.com/qgindi/LibreAutomate) - I Love it!!! -
+Ich verwende dazu ein selbstgeschriebenes ---- LibreAutomate ---- LibreAutomate is a C# script editor and library for automation of tasks of any kind and complexity on Windows.
+(https://github.com/qgindi/LibreAutomate) - I Love it!!! -
 Programm und selbstgeschriebene VISIO Makros u.
 ADDINS...